yayyzan/RISCV-Processor/Jie's Personal Statement.md

 1. It firstly initialized value needed through whole program by using Li instruction.

-2. It has a LFSR loop to rolling and generating the random number for delaying with polynomial 1 + $x^3$ + $x^4$  until the trigger, which is stored in the x9 register in hardware, equals to 1(a beqz brunch).
-I apply andi to extract the x3 and x4 and shift both them to the right most.
-Then, using xor to get the final bits for new LFSR number and add it to the one which has shifted previous IFSR number left by 1 bit, giving out the final IFSR number.
+2. It has a LFSR loop to rolling and generating the random number for delaying with polynomial 1 + $x^3$ + $x^4$  until the trigger, which is stored in the x9 register in hardware, equals to 1(a beqz branch).
+I apply ANDI to extract the x3 and x4 and shift both them to the right most.
+Then, using XOR to get the final bits for new LFSR number and add it to the one which has shifted previous IFSR number left by 1 bit, giving out the final IFSR number.
 The trigger will goes to 1 each time the user press the button as Omar set the vbdSetMode to 1.

 3. Then, it goes to light up the light and it will jump to the only subroutine “counter” to run 15 cycles to count approximately 1 second each time.
 The LIGHTING loop runs until a0 output equals to 255(s3), which means all eight lights are lit.